fgrandini/DelphAI/README.md

 - **Clustering**: Identify patterns in your data with clustering algorithms.
 - **Classification**: Categorize data into distinct classes.
 - **Recommendation**: Build recommendation systems for items and users.
+- **AISelector**: Test multiple custom models at once and compare the results.
 - **EasyAI**: A module for beginners that automates the entire process:
   - Selects the best model for the problem.
   - Performs validation tests.